randoi/Bolnica-1-Backend/README.md

 # Hospital-managment-app-backend

+This was a group project , and the biggest one, that my colleagues and I had within the subject called "Software engineering" at our faculty of Computer Science.

 To facilitate testing and exploration of our web app, we've provided the following demo user accounts.
 Feel free to use these credentials to access the app and experience its features:

 1. **Demo User 1**